voicegain/platform/ANNOUNCE.md

 * the `reuse` parameter in the /data API will now be ignored - each POST request will create a new Data Object

 Fixed issues:
+* #ocp-777: When afterlife is 0, offline process does not submit ERROR status to asr-api (no error callback)
 * #rcj-484: better error handling for Fusebill
 * #rcj-496: audio redaction no longer works for mono audio